GoogleCloudPlatform/serverless-expeditions/cloud-function-looker-users/README.md

 # Cloud Function: Looker Users

-This repository contains a [Google Cloud Function](https://cloud.google.com/functions) that leverages Looker Python SDK and Google Sheet API to manage users.
-[Looker](https://looker.com/), part of Google Cloud Platform, is a business intelligence and big data analytics platform that helps you easily explore, analyze and share real-time business analytics.
+This repository contains a [Google Cloud Function](https://cloud.google.com/functions) that leverages Looker Python SDK and Google Sheet API to automate the process of creating new users in Looker.
+[Looker](https://looker.com/), part of Google Cloud Platform, is a business intelligence and big data analytics platform that helps users easily explore, analyze and share real-time business analytics.

 The repository can be used as a starter template to build serverless microservices that interact with Looker through the following workflow: